Weymouthia (trilobite)

-Weymouthia is an extinct genus of eodiscinid agnostid trilobites, which lived at the end of the Lower Cambrian, in what are now the eastern United States, England, Siberia and China.
+Weymouthia is an extinct genus of eodiscinid agnostid trilobites which lived at the end of the Lower Cambrian.
+Its fossils are found in Lower Cambrian marine strata from what are now the eastern United States, England, Siberia and China.

 Description

 Like all Agnostida, Weymouthia is diminutive and the headshield (or cephalon) and tailshield (or pygidium) are of approximately the same size (or isopygous) and outline.
 Like all Weymouthiidae, Weymouthia lacks eyes and rupture lines (or sutures).
 The headshield (or cephalon) is approximately as long as wide, lacks facial sutures and is eyeless.
 The tailshield (or pygidium) is about 1.2× as wide as long.
 Both are effaced except for a furrow close to their borders.
 The cephalic border bears lateral tubercles.
 The thorax consists of three segments.

 Etymology

 Weymouthia is named after Weymouth, Massachusetts.